Dead lawn mower?

 When you’re staring at a yard full of grass that desperately needed cutting two weeks ago, the last thing you want is a lawn mower engine that won’t fire up.

 Before you have a heart attack pulling on the rip cord of your lawn mower (or snow blower), check the fuel and carburetor.
 They’re the root causes of more than 80 percent of all no-starts.
-I’ll walk you through the steps if you’re lawn mower won’t start.
+We’ll walk you through the steps if you’re lawn mower won’t start.
 Check out how to tune up a lawn mower, too.

 You’ll need hand tools and a socket set, a can of carburetor cleaner and your air compressor to begin fixing a lawn mower that won’t start.
 And you’ll probably have to make a trip to the small-engine parts store.
 But after an hour of effort, you just might have an operational engine, and you’ll save a bundle by fixing it yourself.
 Let’s dig in to see what to do when a mower won’t start.

 Check the plug